sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/index.md

 - `alice` can access repositories `horsegraph/global` and `horsegraph/alice` on the code host
 - `bob` has access to repositories `horsegraph/global` and `horsegraph/docs` on the code host
 - there is also a public repository `horsegraph/public`
-- all of the mentioned repositories are synced to sourcegraph
+- all of the mentioned repositories are synced to Sourcegraph

-If `alice` tries to run a search on sourcegraph, the result set will only contain data from the public `horsegraph/global` repository and the ones she has access to (`horsegraph/global` and `horsegraph/alice`). `alice` will not be able to see results from the `horsegraph/docs`.
+If `alice` tries to run a search on Sourcegraph, the results will only contain data from the public `horsegraph/global` repository and the ones she has access to (`horsegraph/global` and `horsegraph/alice`). `alice` will not be able to see results from the `horsegraph/docs`.
 If `alice` creates a code insight, she will only see results from the repositories she has access to.